NaridaL/glsl-language-toolkit/packages/prettier-plugin-glsl/README.md

 As GLSL includes a C++-style preprocessor, this presents some difficulties when formatting.
-For example, the plugin does not attempt to be able to format crazy (but technically valid) constructs such as.
+For example, the plugin does not attempt to be able to format crazy (but technically valid) constructs such as:

 ```glsl
 #define LPAREN